 Routers that don’t allow access to in-depth settings will handle the compatibility on their own.
 So, if you have only Wi-Fi 5 (and older) clients, there’s no need to worry about turning off Wi-Fi 6 on the router.

-OK, so should I buy Wi-Fi 6 equipment now?
+Should I buy a Wi-Fi 6 router now?

 Yes, if you have some Wi-Fi 6 clients or have upgraded your computers to one.